Allergies, irritants, genetic makeup, certain diseases, and immune system problems can cause skin conditions.

 What is pemphigus?
 It is a disease where the immune system attacks healthy cells in the top layer of skin, resulting in blisters.

-What is psoriasis?
-It is a skin disease that causes red, scaly skin that may feel painful, swollen, or hot.
-Individuals may be susceptible to other conditions.
+Psoriasis is a skin disease that causes red, scaly skin that may feel painful, swollen, or hot.
+Learn more about the types and what causes psoriasis.

 What is Raynaud’s phenomenon?
 It is a disease that affects blood vessels.
 It causes your body to not send enough blood to the hands and feet for a period of time.